camwestwood/xapi/generic/login.md

 	</tr>
 	<tr>
 		<td>object.id [1]</td>
-		<td>An identifier for the object of the xAPI statement.
-This must be unique (within a given platform) across all object types.</td>
+		<td>An identifier for the Object of the xAPI Statement.
+This must be unique (within a given platform) across all Object types.</td>
 	</tr>
 		<tr>
 		<td>object.definition.type [1]<br />
 	object.definition.name [0..1]<br />
 	object.definition.extensions.http://xapi.jisc.ac.uk/subType [0..1]<br /></td>
-		<td>A JSON object comprising both standard xAPI properties and the Jisc profile 'subType' extension.<br/>
+		<td>A JSON Object comprising both standard xAPI properties and the Jisc Profile 'subType' extension.<br/>
     The <b>type</b> classifies generally what is being logged into, for example an application or a platform.
 Valid values are listed on the <a href="../vocabulary.md#31-activity-types">vocabulary page</a>.<br/>
     The <b>name</b> is optional.<br/>
     The <b>subType</b> extension may be used to further qualify the object.objectType, and is described on the [vocabularies](vocabulary.md#32-object-definition-extensions) page.<br /></tr>